swiftarium/Publishable/README.md

 - Notifies subscribers when a property changes.
 - Supports both class-based subscribers and simple subscribers.
 - Clears out deallocated class-based subscriptions automatically.
+- All operations, including property reads/writes and subscriber management, are thread-safe, courtesy of a dedicated dispatch queue.

 ## Installation